strimzi/strimzi.github.io/roadmap/index.md

 ## Add support for Kubernetes node selectors

 In order to achieve good performnce, it might be needed to schedule Kafka pods to specific nodes.
-For example because they contain special storage hardware or just to run them on dedicated nodes to make sure that KAfka doesn't interfere with any other applications.
+For example because they contain special storage hardware or just to run them on dedicated nodes to make sure that Kafka doesn't interfere with any other applications.
 To achiave this, it should be possible to configure node selectors for the Strimzi deployments.